Online teaching material at Griffith

 You may link (or embed a link) to any YouTube video in Learning@Griffith.

-You may show and record clips from YouTube and short clips from commercial films in your lectures as long as you are critically analysing or reviewing these clips in your lectures (or the clips have a Creative Commons licence).
-Otherwise you must turn off the lecture recording whenever you show these.
+You may show and record individual clips for up to 5 minutes (from YouTube or commercial films) in your lectures as long as you are critically analysing or reviewing these clips in your lectures (or the clips have a Creative Commons licence).

 TV and radio programs